Laxman Singh Rathore: Career

 Considering his vast experience in weather & climate prediction, early warning of extreme weather events, The World Bank has appointed Dr Rathore as International Consultant to assist the bank in improving weather & climate services in south Asia.

 He is also serving on a number of committees of Government of India.

-AWARDS & HONORS
+Awards and honors

-Dr Rathore has been bestowed with many national & international recognitions and accolades for his outstanding contribution in the field of meteorology and its application to agriculture, disaster management including Appreciations of WMO for accurate prediction and warnings of cyclones and Indian Army for rendering excellent meteorological information support for defense expeditions.
+Dr Rathore has been bestowed with many national and international recognitions and accolades for his outstanding contribution in the field of meteorology and its application to agriculture, disaster management including Appreciations of WMO for accurate prediction and warnings of cyclones and Indian Army for rendering excellent meteorological information support for defense expeditions.
 He is also recipient of Rajasthan Science Congress Award; Sohrab Godrez award for science & technology, by Rotary Club; Honorary Professor by Amity University, Jaipur; Vigyan Ratna by Vigyan Parishad Prayag; DD Kisan Samman by Doordarshan; Maharana Mewar Award; Marwar Ratna Award; Rajbhasha Shri Puraskar, and ICHL Award, beside other awards.